jessfraz/blog/content/post/why-open-source-firmware-is-important-for-security.md

 From the above, it’s pretty clear that for Rings -1 to 3, we have the option to use open source software and have a large amount of visibility and control over the software we run.
 For the privilege levels under Ring -1, we have less control but it is getting better with the open source firmware community and projects.

-It’s counter-intuitive that the code that we have the least visibility into has the most privileges.
-This is what open source firmware is aiming to fix.
+**It’s counter-intuitive that the code that we have the least visibility into has the most privileges.
+This is what open source firmware is aiming to fix.**

-**Ring -2****: SMM, UEFI kernel**
+### Ring -2: SMM, UEFI kernel

 This ring controls all CPU resources.